-- Level 1: When independently reading grade-level text, students at performance Level 1 can find information that is clearly stated in the text.
-They can also infer information that is not directly stated but is clearly suggested in the text. - Level 2: When independently reading grade-level text, students at performance Level 2 can use information from the text to form a conclusion.
+- Level 1: Students reading grade-level text at performance Level 1 can find information that is clearly stated in the text.
+They can also infer information that is not directly stated but is clearly suggested in the text. - Level 2: Students reading grade-level text at performance Level 2 can use information from the text to form a conclusion.
 They can use some text features like pictures and titles to help them understand the text.
-They can also make sense of some abstract language in the text; for example, they may understand that a person who feels "blue" is sad. - Level 3: When independently reading grade-level text, students at performance Level 3 can understand how different parts of the text fit together.
-They can make connections among information in different parts of the text and use the connections to form their own conclusions. - Level 4: When independently reading grade-level text, students at performance Level 4 can analyze and evaluate information from the text.
+They can also make sense of some abstract language in the text; for example, they may understand that a person who feels "blue" is sad. - Level 3: Students reading grade-level text at performance Level 3 can understand how different parts of the text fit together.
+They can make connections among information in different parts of the text and use the connections to form their own conclusions. - Level 4: Students reading grade-level text at performance Level 4 can analyze and evaluate information from the text.
 They can also make complicated connections among parts of the text to form their own conclusions.